All you need to know to plan a visit to the Italian Dolomites with kids. The best places to go, kid-friendly hikes and travel tips for families.

 Part of the Alps, they are and area of unique natural beauty.

-The area has stunning mountains, picture perfect villages with flowery balconies and a many of hiking options for families with kids big and small.
+The area has stunning mountains, picture-perfect villages with flowery balconies and many hiking options for families with kids big and small.

 For kids, it is an absolute paradise.

 The nature here is majestic yet accessible, there are wonderful walking and hiking opportunities for all ages and farms and wildlife abound.

 I have been coming to the Dolomites on vacation all my life (seriously, after 22 years our favorite hotel gave us a badge as loyal customers!).

 These are my favorite places and my travel tips for enjoying the Dolomites with kids.

 What you need to know before visiting the Dolomites with kids